 Does Dickinson offer meal options for special religious needs or dietary restrictions?

-For those with special dietary needs, we have separated the top 8 allergens from one of our salad bars.
-We also have a self-serve gluten-free area separated from the rest of our meal areas to make it easier to select foods on your own.
-We even offer dairy-free frozen desserts for all our guests in this area.
+For those with special dietary needs, Dining Services has separated the top 8 allergens from one of our salad bars.
+They also have a self-serve gluten-free area separated from the rest of our meal areas to make it easier to select foods on your own.
+They even offer dairy-free frozen desserts.

 The KOVE (KOsher & VEgan) serves certified kosher foods.
 The operation is certified kosher by Dickinson's full-time rabbi.
 Vegan entrées add another dimension to the KOVE and are prepared without animal products.